nmr2701/506-project/README.md

 ## Some plots to explore the data
 ![Abundance vs pH](images/basic_visual_of_organism.png)

+ The actual abundance of Deltaproteobacteria bacterium in relation to soil pH.
+Each point represents an observed data entry, indicating how the abundance varies across different pH levels.

 ![avgVSSpeceies](images/pH_vs_abundance_avgVsSelectedSpecies.png)

+The relationship between soil pH and microbial abundance, comparing the average abundance of all species (blue line) with selected species.
+Each color-coded point represents the abundance of a specific species at a given pH value.
+The blue line highlights the overall trend, while individual species display variations that deviate from the average.

 ![organisms with most data](images/organisms_with_most_data.png)

+The most represented microbial species, ranked by the number of entries available for each.
+The top species, such as Deltaproteobacteria bacterium and Verrucomicrobiaceae bacterium, have the highest counts, indicating they are well-represented and likely to contribute significantly to the modeling and analysis.

 ![temp vs abundance](images/avgAbundanceVsTemp.png)

+The relationship between temperature and pathogen abundance.
+Each point represents a data entry, with the x-axis indicating temperature and the y-axis showing the corresponding abundance.
+Nost pathogens are observed within a specific temperature range, with decreasing abundance at higher temperatures.
+This provides insight into how environmental temperature influences pathogen prevalence, which can be important forpredictive modeling and understanding ecological interactions.

 ![abundance vs pH](images/averageAbundanceVsPH.png)

+The relationship between pH levels and pathogen abundance.
+Each point represents a data entry, with the x-axis indicating pH values and the y-axis representing pathogen abundance.
+The data shows that pathogen abundance is concentrated within certain pH ranges, with a decline in abundance as pH levels increase

 ## 2) Data Cleaning: